Horned Owl Kayaks

 Where is the kayak pick-up and return point?

-North end of the north parking lot of Grande Pointe Park (by the mailboxes).
+Grande Pointe Park, in Grande Pointe, Manitoba.
 Grande Pointe is 10km southeast of Winnipeg on Highway 59.

 How far can I go?
 How long does it take?